 The Illuminate is a faster, sleeker, dare we say a sexier version of the classic OR Transcendent, using higher fill power down and a thinner shell material than its heavier cousin.
-This comes with the sacrifice of weather resistance and durability, but if you're disciplined and refrain from bushwacking, offwidth climbing, or emergency automotive work in this jacket, you'll be rewarded with a light and relatively warm mid layer at a nicer price than competitors like the Arcteryx Cerium LT and the Mountain Hardwear Ghost Whisperer.
+This comes with the sacrifice of weather resistance and durability, but if you're disciplined and refrain from bushwacking, off-width climbing, or emergency automotive work in this jacket, you'll be rewarded with a light and relatively warm mid-layer at a nicer price than many of its competitors.

 800 fill down has great insulating power for its weight, but the Illuminate isn't as warm as other jackets with the same type of insulation.
-Both the Patagonia Down Sweater Hoody and The North Face Summit L3 Hoody use the same type of insulation but felt warmer.
 Manufacturers don't generally list fill weights as they do for down sleeping bags, but we can assume that the extra warmth comes from there being more down in these jackets and keep their weight lower with lighter shell materials.

 You don't want to get caught in the rain without a hardshell or a rain jacket while wearing the OR Illuminate.
-This jacket is one of the last weather resistant models we've tested, as it doesn't have a DWR treatment on its shell fabric or a hydrophobic treatment on it insulation.
+This jacket is one of the least weather-resistant models we've tested, as it doesn't have a DWR treatment on its shell fabric or a hydrophobic treatment on its insulation.
 In our shower testing, all the jackets we tested eventually leaked, causing the feathers to lose their loft.
-The Illuminated soaked through faster than the rest and took the longest to dry out and re-loft.
+The Illuminated soaked through at a fast pace and took the longest to dry out and re-loft.

-This jacket is slim fitting, making it great if you're wearing it as a midlayer, but limited if you want to throw it over all your other layers, parka style.
-The hem length isn't as long as the Editors' Choice Award-winning The North Face Summit L3 Down Hoody or the weather-resistant Rab Microlight Alpine, but it provides a little more bum coverage than the Arc'teryx Cerium LT Hoody.
+This jacket is slim fitting, making it great if you're wearing it as a mid-layer, but limited if you want to throw it over all your other layers, parka style.
+The hem length could use being longer, but it provides a little more bum coverage than a few competitors.

 We've had some trouble in the past with the stowaway pockets on OR jackets being too small to fit the jackets.
-Maybe they were listening because the Illuminate fits easily into its pocket and it includes a clip-in loop.
-Only the Black Diamond Forge Down Hoody packs away more easily because of its stretchy stowaway pocket.
+Maybe they were listening because the Illuminate fits easily into its pocket, and it includes a clip-in loop.

-The Illuminate will set you back $260, not bad at all for a jacket with high quality down and lightweight shell fabrics, especially considering the high price tags on the Arcteryx Cerium LT ($379) and The North Face Summit L3 Down Hoody ($350).
+The Illuminate's retail price is not bad at all for a jacket with high quality down and lightweight shell fabrics, especially considering the high price tags on the Arcteryx model, for example.
 This jacket's face fabric is very thin, but we didn't manage to put any holes in it or lose any feathers during the testing period.
 Our testers report a fast response and excellent support when dealing with Outdoor Research's warranty program.